Leptophis diplotropis

 Leptophis diplotropis, commonly known as the Pacific Coast parrot snake, is a species of snake in the family Colubridae.
 The species is endemic to Mexico.

 Geographic range

 The geographic range of L. diplotropis in Mexico extends from southwestern Chihuahua and southern Sonora to southeastern Oaxaca.

+Description

+Dorsally, L. diplotropis is green (which fades to blue in alcohol) with black and white striping.
+Ventrally, it is white.
+Males may attain a snout-to-vent length (SVL) of 90 cm plus a tail length of 51 cm.
+Females, which are smaller, may attain 73 cm SVL plus a 37 cm tail.
+It has on average 19 maxillary teeth, of which the rearmost two are strongly enlarged.

 Subspecies

 There are two recognized subspecies, including the nominate race.